Alpengirl's Pre-Camp Letter - Example

 - Alpengirl trucker style hat $8-$18

 - Tank top $12

 - Nalgene 16 oz narrow mouth water bottle $8

 - Playing cards $8

 - Other assorted headbands, hats and toques $8-$12

 Girls will share a tent with 2 or 3 other girls.
 For the first half of camp, tent mates are assigned.
 As a group, girls will decide after the first half of camp how the rotation of tent mates and tents will change.
 If you are joining us with a friend, expect to share tents with new friends during the first half of camp.

-Campers may wish to bring an iPod for group music listening in the van (we won’t be using any phones capable of music storage for group music listening during camp.)
+Campers may wish to bring a written list of favorite songs from which Alpenguides can create playlists for listening to as a group in the van.
+Or, campers may bring an iPod for group music listening in the van (we won’t be using any cell phones capable of music storage for group music listening during camp.)
 Personal headphones are not allowed during camp sessions, you may wish to carry them for flight travel, but they will be collected during session.